 Types of Fire Detection Devices

-The environment in which the fire alarm system and the fire detection devices will be installed will determine which fire detection device should be installed.
+The environment in which the fire alarm system and the classes of fire will be installed will determine which fire detection devicesxx should be installed.

 Fire alarms systems play such a key safety role in commercial buildings and are a legal requirement to protect people, processes and property.
 Many lives are potentially at stake if the fire alarm system and its component parts such as detection sensors are not correctly specified according to the type of fire risk.